The Art of Being Present: Mastering the "Here and Now" in Music

 - 4 min read

-During my first lesson with Mr. Robert De Main, he said something that left me puzzled: "I do not hear that you are playing here and now."
-I had no idea what he meant.
+During my first lesson with Mr. Robert De Main, he said something profound: "I do not hear that you are playing here and now."
+At that moment, I felt puzzled.
+What could he possibly mean?

-We were working on a passage, repeating certain phrases over and over.
-At one point, he stopped me and remarked, "It is an easy note to play, right?
+We were practicing a passage, repeating certain phrases.
+Suddenly, he stopped me and asked, "It is an easy note to play, right?
 You are already thinking about the difficult passage in the next bar, aren’t you?"
-He was absolutely right.
-I was so focused on the upcoming challenge that I wasn’t fully present in the current note.
+He was right.
+I was so focused on what lay ahead that I failed to be fully present with the current note.

 The Key to "Here and Now"

-To play "here and now," mental training is crucial.
-It involves actively engaging your mind with every detail of the music—intonation, articulation, tone color, and phrasing—as it unfolds.
-When you focus on these elements, distractions fall away, and the music becomes a continuous, intentional journey.
+To play "here and now," mental training is essential.
+This practice requires engaging your mind with every detail of the music—intonation, articulation, tone color, and phrasing—as they unfold.
+When your focus sharpens on these elements, distractions fade away, creating a smooth, intentional musical journey.

-This state of focus is something athletes often refer to as the "slowdown effect."
-For example, tennis players describe how, in moments of extreme concentration, the ball seems to move slower.
-They can perceive its rotation and direction with incredible clarity, even when the ball is traveling at high speeds.
-Similarly, in music, when you are fully present, long notes become rich and expressive, while fast passages become clear and manageable.
-Every note, regardless of its length or complexity, takes on equal importance.
+This state of focus is akin to what athletes describe as the "slowdown effect."
+For instance, tennis players often mention how, during moments of extreme concentration, the ball appears to move slower.
+They perceive its rotation and direction with vivid clarity, even in high-speed situations.
+Likewise, in music, when you are completely present, long notes become rich and expressive, while fast passages transform into manageable and clear segments.
+Every note, regardless of its length or complexity, gains importance.

 "The hardest thing, after all the work and all the time spent on training and technique, is just being fully present in the moment."